- Delivery: Online

-We welcome your application for admission to St. Catherine University.
+We welcome your application for admission to the St. Catherine University Master of Science in Nursing (MSN): Nursing Informatics program.

-Apply to start in Fall (September), Spring (February) or Summer (June) semester.
-St. Kate’s has a streamlined admission process – no application fee, no GRE test – to accelerate your MSN onboarding process.
+St. Kate’s has a streamlined admission process – no application fee, no GRE test – to accelerate your MSN: Nursing Informatics onboarding process.

 If you have questions along the way, don’t hesitate to contact your admission counselor.
 They’re here to help!